manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### Helicopter parts
 The Helicopter has a built-in storage, it is always present, no vehicle part is needed.
 Same goes for the Cicada Car.
+Those parts also have no recipes, cannot be found in the world or at traders.
+You need to add that to XMLs yourself for now.
 #### ![heliEngine](Icons/helicopterEngine.png) Helicopter Engine
 I mainly made this to be able to control gas consumption.
 But it also makes a lot of sense to have a special engine for an helicopter.
 #### ![heliMissileLauncher](Icons/helicopterMissileLauncher.png) Helicopter Missile Launcher